fadilamanosi/fadilamanosi/README.md

 I'm a Software Developer.
 I'm passionate about technologies and love to learn new things.

-- 🌱 I’m currently Working on API Devleopment
+- 🌱 I’m a fullstack web developer

 - 🤝 I’m available for freelancing.